ArchiLabs vs Pele AI: Features, Pricing, and Use Cases

 Date Published

-ArchiLabs vs. Pele AI: AI Assistants Transforming Revit Workflows
+ArchiLabs vs. Pele AI: AI Assistants Transforming AEC Workflows

 Pele AI: A Chat-Based BIM Assistant for Revit

 While ArchiLabs provides an all-in-one automation co-pilot, Pele AI introduces a more focused but similarly powerful concept: a natural-language AI assistant dedicated to Revit.
 Pele AI is a Revit add-in designed to simplify and speed up repetitive tasks through plain English prompts (aecmag.com).
-Instead of digging through menus or writing macros, you can ask Pele to handle things like “Tag all the doors in this view,” “Generate 3D views for each level,” or “Organize my sheets by discipline.”
-The plugin interprets your request, determines the necessary steps, and then executes those actions inside Revit automatically (aecmag.com).
-The goal is to let architects and engineers work more intuitively – you tell Revit what you need, and Pele AI figures out how to do it behind the scenes.
+Instead of digging through menus or writing macros, you can ask Pele to handle things like “Tag all the doors in this view,” “Generate 3D views for each level,” or “Organize my sheets by discipline.”.
+The plugin interprets your request, determines the necessary steps, and then executes those actions in Revit automatically (aecmag.com.
+The goal is to let architects and engineers work more intuitively – you describe what you need, and Pele AI figures out how to do it behind the scenes.

 Automating everyday Revit chores.
 According to an AEC Magazine report, “Pele AI is a new AI BIM assistant for Revit designed to simplify, automate and streamline manual tasks such as tagging elements, generating views, organising sheets or graphically modifying elements.” (aecmag.com) In other words, it targets the same kind of tedious chores that BIM teams often wish they could offload.
 Need to batch-tag every room or equipment family in your model?
 Pele can do it in seconds.
 Want to create all the dependent floor plan views for each level of a building?
 Just ask the assistant, rather than clicking through dialogues for each view.
 The add-in works with Revit versions 2021 through 2026, integrating seamlessly into the Revit environment (apps.autodesk.com).
 Once installed, it typically lives in the Revit toolbar, ready to accept your commands.